 - Integration of existing datasets into LINCS

-Phase 2 which began in FY 2014 supports six LINCS Data and Signature Generation Centers which focus on the following activities:
+Phase 2 which began in FY 2014 supports six LINCS Data and Signature Generation Centers.
+Phase 2 also synergizes with the efforts of the NIH Big Data to Knowledge (BD2K) program through the BD2K-LINCS Data Coordination and Integration Center (DCIC) which focuses on the following activities:

 - Work with data/signature generators to ensure common annotation on data